-A romantic musical of girl and boy wanting to find fame as rock stars in the 1980s to a rock soundtrack.
+A romantic musical about a girl and boy wanting to find fame as rock stars in the 1980s with a rock soundtrack.

-Rock of Ages trailer -Official Trailer 2, Warner Bros Pictures, http://www.youtube.com and photographs © Warner Bros
+Rock of Ages, youtube movies and photographs © Warner Bros

 Weeper Rating: 😦 /10

 Handsqueeze Rating: 🙂 /10